SainsburyWellcomeCentre/NeuralPlayground/neuralplayground/agents/README.md

   3. [Learning place cells, grid cells and invariances with excitatory and inhibitory plasticity](https://github.com/ClementineDomine/NeuralPlayground/blob/main/neuralplayground/agents/weber_2018.py)

-Each of the models is implemented in a jupyter notebook in [Examples](https://github.com/ClementineDomine/NeuralPlayground/tree/main/examples) to facilitate the interaction.
+Each of the models are implemented in a jupyter notebook in [Examples](https://github.com/ClementineDomine/NeuralPlayground/tree/main/examples) to facilitate the interaction.

 ## 3. How-to-Contribute

   1. Create a file that indicates the appropriate reference to the model

   2. Create a class to run the model following the template shown in the [Agent_core.py](https://github.com/ClementineDomine/NeuralPlayground/blob/main/neuralplayground/agents/agent_core.py) and the [Style Guide](https://github.com/ClementineDomine/NeuralPlayground/tree/main/documents/style_guide.md).
+  When buildind a new model create a file named anthor_date.py.

-  3. Create a [Examples](https://github.com/ClementineDomine/NeuralPlayground/tree/main/examples/agent_examples) jupyter notebook for the new model where you can run the model in a chosen environment with selected experimental data
+  3. Create or add to [Examples](https://github.com/ClementineDomine/NeuralPlayground/tree/main/examples/agent_examples/) jupyter notebook for the new model where you can run the model in a chosen environment with selected experimental data

-  3. Record your contribution
+  4. Record your contribution

 All contributions should be submitted through a pull request that we will later access.
 Before sending a pull request, make sure you have the following: